becker63/home-network/notes.md

+# TODO:

+Add each layers responsibility and process in here.
+  * What will argocd do? what layer does it mostly sit in?
+  * What does the bootstrap phase do?

 # Testing Strategy Summary (with Crossplane Composition + Nix VM Testing)

 | Concern                                                              | Test? | Tool / Approach                                                                                   |